Supply and Value Chains, and Blockchains

 • Agri-food value chain analysis

-• Transport, logistics and service optimization analysis
+• Transport, logistics, procurement and service optimization analysis

 • Decision support system development